 On the other hand, a smaller system will have to work harder to maintain your comfort.
 In most cases, the HVAC system will stay on for a more extended period.
 You can expect to pay more for your utility bills.
 At this point, wear and tear on your system is almost inevitable.
 When you are ready to install a new HVAC system, hire a professional team.
 At Black Lion Heating & Air Conditioning, we can help you find the right-sized system for your Kirkland home.

 Finally, you know the importance of changing those air filters.
 When they are clogged, it can reduce efficiency and airflow.
 However, you need to keep an eye on those other airflow areas in your home.
 If you close or cover your air vents, it can impede airflow.
 It is vital to keep those vents free from obstructions.
 You also want to make sure those outdoor areas stay free from any blockages.
 Any debris or objects blocking these areas need to be removed as soon as possible.
 If you are still having airflow issues, you might have to call a professional technician to check out your ductwork and vents.

 We Can Prevent Those HVAC Issues

 By avoiding unnecessary wear and tear, you can enjoy a more energy-efficient system for years to come.
 More importantly, your HVAC system will be more reliable with fewer breakdowns.
 For over 20 years, the team at Black Lion Heating & Air Conditioning has provided HVAC services to the Kirkland area.
-With our NATE-certified technicians, we can give you the best service in the area.
-Our team will handle all those home comfort issues, including repairs, replacements, and maintenance calls.
-When you need help with your Kirkland home, be sure to contact us at Black Lion Heating & Air Conditioning.
+With our NATE-certified heating and cooling technicians, we can give you the best service in the area.
+Our team will handle all those home comfort issues, including cooling repairs, AC replacements, and heating maintenance calls.
+When you need help with your Kirkland home, be sure to contact Black Lion Heating & Air Conditioning.